The Beetle (novel): Plot summary

-Champnell concludes his narrative by saying the events took place several years ago.
+Champnell concludes his narrative by saying the events took place several years before.
 Lindon has since married Lessingham, who has become a great politician.
 Atherton and Grayling married after Atherton came to understand the feelings between them.
 Holt lies buried in Kensal Green Cemetery under an expensive tombstone.
 As for the children of Isis, Champnell has learned from good sources that, during an expeditionary advance to Dongola, a temple and its occupants - victims of an explosion - were discovered.
 The corpses were neither men nor women but monstrous creatures, and the remnants of scarab artifacts lay scattered about.
 Champnell declines to investigate further but hopes that the temple was the one Lessingham spoke of.

 Characters

 Sydney Atherton: An inventor whose expertise is chemical warfare.
 He is a childhood friend of Marjorie Lindon and is romantically interested in her.

 The Beetle/The Arab: The supernatural antagonist of the novel, he is a member of an Egyptian cult that worships Isis.
 He uses the name Mohamed el Kheir for business, but it is unlikely that this is his real name.

 Augustus Champnell: A detective with knowledge of the supernatural.
-A recurring character in Marsh's works.
+Also appeared in The House of Mystery (1898) and four short stories later collected in The Aristocratic Detective (1900).

 Louisa Coleman: The owner of the house that the Beetle lives in during his stay in England.

 Dora Grayling: A wealthy woman who is in love with Sydney Atherton.

 Robert Holt: An unemployed clerk who unknowingly enters the house of the Beetle and is forced into his service through hypnosis.

 Paul Lessingham: A member of the House of Commons and a rising star within the British political establishment.
 He is Marjorie Lindon's secret fiancé, and the Beetle's main target.

 Marjorie Lindon: The daughter of a politician and the fiancée of Paul Lessingham.
 The engagement is kept secret because Lessingham and her father have opposing political views.

 Mr. Lindon: Marjorie's father, a widower and politician.

 The Woman of Songs: A member of an Egyptian cult that worships Isis.
 It is implied, but not confirmed, that she and the Beetle are one and the same.

 Percy Woodville: A friend of Atherton and another one of Lindon's suitors.